 Although the research has not been conclusive, it does seem that cinnamon can help lower blood sugar levels, as well as blood pressure and cholesterol levels.

-Always take the Manna Blood Sugar Supplement with your food, because this supplement can help to lower the Glycaemic Index (GI) of the food you eat and therefore helping to control blood sugar levels and insulin.
+Always take the Manna Blood Sugar Supplement with your food, because it helps to lower the Glycemic Index (GI) of the food you eat.
+Therefore, it helps control blood sugar levels and insulin.

 One of the best natural and organic blood sugar support products, uniquely formulated Manna Blood Sugar Support helps to maintain even blood sugar levels.